codeigniter4/CodeIgniter4/user_guide_src/source/installation/index.rst

 take advantage of the debugging tools provided, you should set the environment to "develop".

+.. caution:: Using PHP's built-in web server is likely to cause problems,
+	as it does not process the `.htaccess` file used to properly handle requests.

 That's it!

 If you're new to CodeIgniter, please read the :doc:`Getting